Information for Afghan Nationals on Requests to USCIS for Parole

 - Conditions of Parole.
 If you were notified that you must complete medical screening or vaccinations as a condition of parole, you must complete these requirements and report compliance on the USCIS vaccination website within 60 days of arrival in the United States.

 - Resettlement Benefits.
-Congress has authorized resettlement benefits for Afghan nationals paroled into the United States from July 31, 2021, through Dec.
-16, 2022, and for certain family members paroled after Dec.
-16, 2022.
-Contact a local resettlement agency after you arrive in the United States for further information on access to resettlement benefits.
+Congress has authorized resettlement benefits for Afghan nationals paroled into the United States from July 31, 2021, through Sept.
+30, 2023, and for certain family members paroled after Sept.
+30, 2023.
+Contact a local resettlement agency after you arrive in the United States for more information on resettlement benefits.
 Find a list of resettlement agencies at the Refugee Processing Center’s R&P Agency Contacts webpage under “R&P Affiliate Directory.”

 - Address Change.
 Parolees who reside in the United States longer than 30 days must report their physical address in the United States.
 If your address changes after you enter the United States, you must notify us within 10 days of the change, either: